-I spent last week with Frank Turek (at the CrossExamined Instructors Academy) and Bobby Conway (the One Minute Apologist) training and talking about the evidence for God’s existence and the reliability of the Gospels.
-The three of us have dedicated ourselves to helping people overcome their skeptical objections to the Christian worldview, but all of us recognize that some people will simply not be convinced by our arguments and presentation of evidence.
+I spent last weekend with Frank Turek and Mike Adams speaking at another Fearless Faith conference.
+We trained and talked about the evidence for God’s existence and the reliability of the Gospels because we’re dedicated to helping people overcome their skeptical objections to the Christian worldview.
+All of us, however, recognize that some people will simply not be convinced by our arguments and presentation of evidence.
 In fact, I know that most people will not be convinced.
 Why?
 Because (as I’ve written in Cold Case Christianity) there are three reasons why someone will “shun” (reject) a truth claim:

 Some Reject Ra”shun”ally